Can “DIM” Help with Acne?

 DIM is a regulator of estrogen metabolism, as it promotes both breakdown and synthesis of estrogen in the body.
 Up until the 1990s, it was commonly believed that estrogen was just a female hormone, and played little to no role in male hormonal balance.
 Since then, research has shown that estrogen is utilized by every organ in the body, in humans of all genders.

 It should be noted, however, that there are different types of estrogen.
-Some estrogens, such as those more commonly associated with breast cancer, can cause inflammation, uncontrolled cellular mutation, and over-proliferation of cells.
+Some estrogens can cause inflammation, uncontrolled cellular mutation, and over-proliferation of cells.
 Other types do not.
 The estrogen metabolites produced through DIM pathways are known as 2-OH estrogens and have a severely less-pronounced estrogenic effect than the 16-OH estrogens and 4-OH estrogens.
 DIM has been shown to reduce estrogen receptor activity, promote healthy estrogen metabolite production, and support selective apoptosis, which helps to get rid of damaged cells from the body [1].

 Most male estrogen is made by the conversion of the androgenic hormone, testosterone, to estradiol.
 As men age, their levels of testosterone naturally decline, while the activity of the enzyme that converts testosterone into estrogen, called “aromatase”, increases.
 The overall effect is an increase in estrogenic influence.
 DIM suppresses the ability of aromatase to convert testosterone to estradiol, thereby increasing the availability of free testosterone in men [2].